maxzz/react-d3/README.md

             [x] Change color selection from whole row to small box [x] Check / uncheck all lines at once
-            [x] Add animation of color bar width on change [ ] Specify specific colors without duplication [ ] Use a color combination with a line style [ ] Save / restore points position and lines selection
+            [x] Add animation of color bar width on change [x] Specify specific colors without duplication
+                [x] Use a color combination with a line style [-] Add selection / deselection to the line with a slide, similar to working with a layer selection in Photoshop.
+TBD.
+            [ ] Allow to change the number of points
+            [ ] Save / restore points position and lines selection

 #### Links, Refs, Credits